 - Providing unique products that customers cannot purchase elsewhere

 - Finding ways to differentiate in a crowded market

 The retailers who are succeeding are also learning to adapt to the new market.
 Where Baby Boomers wanted mass and great pricing, Millennial and Gen Z consumers want locally-sourced, ethically-made, environmentally-friendly products.
 They are looking for a shopping experience with authenticity and artisan products, and are willing, sometimes, to pay more for it.
 Finally, they expect a measure of technology in their shopping experiences.
 Those retailers who can meet this need are going to be the ones that survive the coming shift.

 Are you interested in learning more about how today’s retail businesses can find success?
-Johnson & Wales University offers an online MBA — Global Fashion Merchandising Management that can help you understand the demands retailers face in a changing market.
-Complete the “Request Info” form on this page, call 855-JWU-1881 or email email@example.com for more information.
+Johnson & Wales University offers an online MBA — Global Fashion Merchandising and Management that can help you understand the demands retailers face in a changing market.
+Complete the “Request Info” form on this page, call 855-JWU-1881 or email [email protected] for more information.